 Pialat mistrusted all forms of psychological interpretation.
 His long shots show what is happening, nothing else.
 He demystifies Van Gogh and argues, that if the painter had really been that ill, he could not have created so many masterpieces in the last two month of his life.
-Like Eustache and Cassavetes, Pialat likes confrontation on many levels: On set, he drove the actors mad and even came to blows with them.
+In common with Eustache and Cassavetes, Pialat welcomed confrontation on many levels: On set, he drove the actors mad and even came to blows with many of them.

 Pialat resolves many scenes with conflict, particularly those between couples (here Van Gogh/Marguerite and Theo/Jo are arguing constantly and violently.
 Like all Pialat’s films, Van Gogh is rigorously structured, nothing is left to interpretation.
 Unsentimental it may be, but the director is not interested in romantisicing the artist: his Van Gogh is a lonely, cantankerous man, unable to express himself in words, only knowing how to confront.
 Whilst he is not a misogynist, his relationships with women are mainly exploitative, at home in chaos and catastrophe – not unlike the director, whose films all have an underlying autobiographical tone.
 AS

 VAN GOGH IS OUT ON DVD/BLU and a selection of his films are now on MUBI | COURTESY OF MASTERS OF CINEMA.